Inauguration of Gustavo Petro: Oaths of office

 Márquez takes the oath of office, administered by President Gustavo Petro.

 President of the Senate, Roy Barreras administered Petro's oath of office at 3:30 p.m., with 10 minutes remaining in Duque's term.
 Petro recited the following, as prescribed by the Constitution:

 I swear to God and promise to the people to faithfully comply with the constitution and laws of Colombia.

 After completing the oath, the 37th Infantry Presidential Guard Battalion fired a 21-gun cannon salute from the José María Córdova Military School.

 President Gustavo Petro then administered the oath of office to Márquez at 3:35 p.m., with 20 minutes remaining until Ramírez's term ended.
 Márquez recited the following, as prescribed by the Constitution:

 I swear to God and to the people to faithfully comply with the constitution and laws of Colombia, I also swear before my ancestors and ancestress, until dignity becomes a custom.

+Post-ceremony events

+Following the inauguration ceremony, the Petro family was greeted by former President Iván Duque and former First Lady María Juliana Ruiz at a farewell ceremony at the Casa de Nariño.
+The Petros exchanged goodbyes with the Duques on the steps, where their greeting was described by the press as "cold".
+Meanwhile, some members of Iván Duque's cabinet accompanied him as he left through the main square.
+After the Duques' departure, President Petro swore in some of the previously announced members of his cabinet.